The Squire of Gothos

-"The Squire of Gothos" is the 17th episode of the first season of the American science-fiction television series, Star Trek.
-Written by Paul Schneider, and directed by Don McDougall, it first aired on January 12, 1967.
+"The Squire of Gothos" is the 17th episode of the first season of the American science-fiction television series Star Trek.
+Written by Paul Schneider and directed by Don McDougall, it first aired on January 12, 1967.

 In the episode, the childish but powerful ruler of the planet Gothos captures the crew of the Enterprise for his own amusement.

 Plot

 The USS Enterprise, under the command of Captain Kirk, is on an 8-day supply mission to Colony Beta VI.
 Passing through a "star desert", the ship encounters a rogue planet previously hidden from their sensors.

 As Lt.
 Sulu attempts to enter a course around the planet, he suddenly vanishes from the bridge, and Kirk vanishes a moment later.

 First Officer Spock assumes that the two must have been taken to the planet, though sensor readings indicate the planet's atmosphere is lethal to most forms of life.
 The Enterprise then receives a strange message on a viewscreen in blackletter writing: "Greetings and Felicitations!", followed by "Hip hip hoorah.
 Tallyho!"
 Spock orders Chief Medical Officer Dr. McCoy, along with Lt.
 DeSalle and geophysicist Karl Jaeger, to form a landing party and conduct a search.

 The landing party beams down and unexpectedly finds itself in a lush and breathable environment.
 They also come across what appears to be a medieval castle, within which they find Captain Kirk and Lt.
-Sulu, immobilized, along with a humanoid being who identifies himself as "General Trelane, retired", and invites everyone to stay as his guests on his world, which he calls Gothos; he also explains that his hobby is studying earth history and still [wrongly] believes earth is engaging in world conquest.
+Sulu, immobilized, along with a humanoid being who identifies himself as "General Trelane, retired", and invites everyone to stay as his guests on his world, which he calls Gothos; he also explains that his hobby is studying Earth history and still [wrongly] believes Earth is engaging in world conquest.
 McCoy's medical tricorder cannot detect this person as a living being.

 Spock, meanwhile, manages to locate the landing party in a minute zone of breathable atmosphere, and beams everyone, except Trelane, back to the ship by locking onto every detectable lifeform in the area.
 Trelane, however, appears on the Enterprise's bridge, and brings the entire bridge crew down to the planet, including Spock, Communications Officer Lt.
 Uhura, and Yeoman Teresa Ross.
+Trelane invites his "guests" to partake of his food (which tastes like straw) and his brandy (which tastes like water).
+Spock reasons that Trelane knows only the forms of earth history and not the substance; the equivalent of someone 900 light years away from earth who is studying earth history through a telescope but having no concept that 400 years have passed.